ticketbooth-solutions/Ticketbooth/README.md

 ## Overview

 A smart contract for event ticketing, built on Stratis Platform.
 Enables the selling of tickets with flexible pricing per event.
-Hoping to additionally implement the setup of a refund policy, where ticket holders can release tickets back to the contract, for a fixed fee.
+Includes a refund policy, where ticket holders can release tickets back to the contract, for a fixed fee.

 This could be integrated with a fiat to crypto payment gateway and managed by a ticket sales platform, or the venue itself.